matloff/TidyverseSkeptic/README.md

 in their applications, e.g.  social science research.

-In searching through the hundreds of functions in **dplyr**, it is not clear to me which one, if any, can convert that Tidy output to a tabular view.
+In searching through the hundreds of functions in **dplyr**, it is not clear to me which one, if any, can convert that Tidy output to the very informative tabular view that **tapply()** provides.
 If there is one, the fact that one is not easily identifiable illustrates my point above that Tidy is actually very bloated, not suitable for beginners.

 Moreover, the **tapply()** output is more informative in a second sense, letting the user know that there were no 8-cyliner, 3-speed cars, again